VideorecordingVideo portrait of Jack Tworkov

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.

 Also in the Archives

-Related MaterialsMaterials consisting of publicity, correspondence, exhibition plans, text of an exhibition catalog, and photographs relating to Howard Kiesler were loaned to the Archives for microfilming in 1970.
-The records were subsequently returned to the Howard Wise Gallery and are available on reels N70-77 but are not described in this finding aid.
+Related MaterialsMaterials consisting of publicity, correspondence, exhibition plans, text of an exhibition catalog, and photographs relating to Howard Kiesler were loaned to the Archives for microfilming in 1970 on reels N70-77, and returned to the Howard Wise Gallery.
+These records are not further described in the container listing of this finding aid.

 Also found in the Archives of American Art is an oral history interview with Howard Wise conducted by Paul Cummings on February 22, 1971.
 The Harvard Art Museum Archives also holds archival records of the Howard Wise Gallery.